odion-cloud/capacitor-volume-control/PUBLISH_TO_NPM.md

 npx cap sync android
 ```

-## ✅ No MainActivity Integration Required!
+## ⚠️ MainActivity Integration Required (Android)

-**Big improvement:** Users can now install and use the plugin immediately - no MainActivity modification needed!

-The plugin uses Android's MediaSession API to automatically intercept volume buttons.
-This is documented in:
+Users **MUST** add code to their MainActivity to forward volume key events.
+This is simple and well-documented:
-- README.md (Installation section - simplified!)
+- README.md (Installation section with code examples)
-- MEDIASESSION_APPROACH.md (Technical explanation)
-- MAINACTIVITY_INTEGRATION.md (Optional advanced approach for special cases)
+- MAINACTIVITY_INTEGRATION.md (Complete guide with imports and troubleshooting)

 ## Breaking Changes in v2.0.0